040 / Iboih, Sabang, Aceh

 After enduring many years of civil war and the devastating tsunami, the past few years has seen it quickly become a popular destination for divers and surfers.
 Whilst this has created a strong economy, the environment has suffered.

 Besides running a small hotel, Mrs. Eka established NGO Green Pulau Weh to cope with deforestation, reef damage and waste management.
 They organize regular beach cleanings and environmental awareness events.
-She will also volunteer as Eco-Library Manager at the local elementary school.
+She will also volunteer as Eco-Education Center Manager at the local elementary school.

-This Eco-library is entirely funded by Annekatrin Donke and Andreas Krause through green-books.org’s crowdfunding campaign at startsomegood.com.
+This Eco-Education Center is entirely funded by Annekatrin Donke and Andreas Krause through green-books.org’s crowdfunding campaign at startsomegood.com.